HobnobMancer/pyrewton/README.md

 PhD_Project_Scripts contains all scripts associated with the EASTBio Proteng project.

-Completed scripts are packaged into `Proteng`.
+Completed scripts are packaged into `proteng`.

-`Proteng` is a Python3 script package that supports the pull down of genomic assemblies from the [NCBI Assembly database](https://www.ncbi.nlm.nih.gov/assembly).
+`proteng` is a Python3 script package that supports the pull down of genomic assemblies from the [NCBI Assembly database](https://www.ncbi.nlm.nih.gov/assembly).

 [In GitHub](https://github.com/HobnobMancer/PhD_Project_Scripts) each section of the project is given its own folder and subfolders within.

 ## Installation

-The easiest way to install `Proteng` is to use `pip`:
+The easiest way to install `proteng` is to use `pip`:
-`pip install Proteng`.
+`pip3 install proteng`.
 This will also install all required Python packages dependencies.

 ### Requirements